 The clipper comes with 6 different comb attachments, that vary from 3mm to 18mm.
 It also comes with an adapter for charging.

 The battery is great and lasts for about 6 hours after a full charge.
 Although it requires hours of charging, the time it lasts justifies that.
-When the battery is dead, the clipper wouldn’t work even if you plug it into a power source.
+When the battery is dead, the clipper won’t work even if you plug it into a power source.

-One impressive aspect of this fades clipper is that it comes with an additional lithium battery.
+One impressive aspect of this fade clipper is that it comes with an additional lithium battery.
 So when the battery becomes faulty, you have an alternative.
 Ensure you go through the manual before attempting to remove the battery it came with.

 The design is different from conventional cordless clippers.
 The R-shape makes it really handy.
 Its titanium blade is rust-resistant, while the adjustable ceramic blade is very durable.

 The motor is powerful and has high efficiency.
 Working at about 50 decibels, there is less noise produced.
-This makes the clipper even more appropriate for younger children that are usually frightened when cutting their hair.
+This makes the clipper even more appropriate for younger children who are usually frightened when cutting their hair.

 The clipper has a dial at the bottom which is preferable compared to the stick gauge adjuster with other clippers.
 When you want to do a fade haircut, the dial is set to shizzle.
-It also works well for hair buzz and lower sides of the hair.
+It also works well for hair buzz and the lower sides of the hair.

 Professionals can use the clipper easily for blends.
 It requires some level of experience.
-For the battery to be more durable, you can try to ensure not to completely discharge them.
+For the battery to be more durable, you can try to ensure not completely discharge them.
 It helps to prolong the lifespan of the battery.

 What I Like

 What Can Improve

 This cordless clipper is fun to use for fading.
 The Sminiker gives room for easy blending.
 The battery life is amazing and can last for close to 6 hours.
 Although the brand isn’t very popular, it has made a dependable clipper.